 There are four Boards of Registration representing the following islands:

 - Islands of Maui, Molokai, Lanai, and Kahoolawe

 - Islands of Kauai and Niihau

-Each Board consists of three members appointed by the Governor serving four (4) year terms.
-In no case shall any board consist entirely of members of one political party.
+Each Board consists of three (3) members appointed by the Governor serving four (4) year terms.
+In no case shall any Board consist entirely of members of one political affiliation.

 In a case where the clerk refuses to correct the register or refuses to register an applicant, the person may appeal to the Board of Registration.

-Any voter who is rightfully in a polling place, including an early walk-in location, may challenge another voter’s right to vote on the grounds that:
+Any voter who is rightfully in a voter service center, may challenge another voter’s right to vote on the grounds that: